emesk/emesk.github.io/_pages/research.md

 <b><u>Industrial Supported MS Theses</u></b>

 **Government department of Forestry**
 1. Identification of Human Settlement and Other Indicators using GIS data for given point on map (Deployment as services on Kubernetes Platform)
-2. Decentralized AI on Edge IoT based network for illegal wood cutting detection in forests based on Tiny ML

 **ZeeCube**
 Here are refined research topics based on the provided points: